pandaproject/pandaproject.github.com/docs/searching-for-phone-numbers.md

 This should match virtually any phone number format.

-<strong>Note:</strong> You may wonder why `"1 555 666 7777"` is not part of the final query.
+**Note:** You may wonder why `"1 555 666 7777"` is not part of the final query.
 It is redundant with `"555 666 7777"` which will match regardless of the presence or absence of an international code.